3-10-18 Cork Road introduced, Angels and Prayer

 “Because they had hate in their hearts.
 They didn’t have me in their hearts and there was no one praying for them.
 All they knew was hate and dislike.
 So they were taking it out on him.
 That’s what people do, they take the anger and hurt that’s in their hearts and they fling it on other people thinking that they’ll get rid of it that way.
-But it never happens that way, what they end up doing is hurting themselves even more and they also end up hurting someone else.
+But it never happens.
+What they end up doing is hurting themselves even more and they also end up hurting someone else.
 And then that person, if they don’t forgive right away, then they get hurt and angry and then it keeps on going.”

-So The Little Boy got to school and apparently everyone had heard about the stranger coming to the town and buying The Little Boy new things.
+So The Little Boy got to school and apparently everyone had heard about The Stranger coming to the town and buying The Little Boy new things.

-The teacher turned around when the little boy came in because she heard all the kids stop talking and wondered what was going on.
-She knew the others picked on the little boy, however there wasn’t much she could do about it.
-She knew if she interfered that it might be worse for the little boy.
+The teacher turned around when the little boy came in, because she heard all the kids stop talking and wondered what was going on.
+She knew the others picked on The Little Boy, however there wasn’t much she could do about it.
+She knew if she interfered that it might be worse for The Little Boy.

 She said, “I hear you had a visitor yesterday?”

 The Little Boy nodded his head.
 The teacher said, “I heard he gave you brand new clothes?”

 The little boy nodded his head.
 The teacher asked, “Why aren’t you wearing them?”

 The Little Boy said “Because I didn’t want to get them dirty.”